 However, before taking more vitamins, you need to consult your doctor as more vitamins may not be better for you; in fact, they could be harmful.
 The best randomized trials of the past few years have failed to show that adding nutritional supplements to a normal diet does anything to prevent heart disease, cancer or death.
 Unfortunately, many vitamins have harmful effects, such as excess vitamin C causing kidney stones and excessive vitamin D resulting in kidney stones, kidney problems and occasional coma.

-Researcher Marian Neuhouser of the Fred Hutchinson Cancer Research Centre in Seattle, recently reported on a study, published in Archives of Internal Medicine.
-Neuhouser said, "To our surprise we found that multivitamins did not lower the risk of the most common cancers and also had no impact on heart disease."
+Researcher Marian Neuhouser of the Fred Hutchinson Cancer Research Centre in Seattle, reported in a study, published in Archives of Internal Medicine. that, "To our surprise we found that multivitamins did not lower the risk of the most common cancers and also had no impact on heart disease."

 Multivitamins most likely will not have an effect on the majority of people who eat a healthy diet.